conda-forge/conda-forge.github.io/src/index.rst

 **Cannot find a package or only outdated versions of a package?** - Everybody is welcome to contribute to our package stack!

-- To get started contributing packages, see here :ref:`becoming_involved`.
+- To get started contributing packages, see :ref:`becoming_involved`.

 - To see our governance policies, see `here <https://conda-forge.org/docs/orga/governance.html>`_.